neelriyer/neelriyer.github.io/_posts/2020-08-30-Cyclegan-Simpsonify.md

 # Improvements

 The authors of Cyclegan [noted](https://junyanz.github.io/CycleGAN/) that tasks that require geomtric changes haven't been very successful so far.
-This notebook confirms this.
+I've just confirmed this.

 The network seems to struggle with the large geometric shifts required to convert a simpsons chartacter to a real person (and vice-versa).
 I'm unsure if more training would rectify this issue.
-I doubt it though.
 Cyclegan seems to work well with things like texture changes, color changes and photo to painting translations.